-$decl(L) = (base \Rightarrow base) \land (base \Rightarrow base)$
+$decl(L) = (base \Rightarrow base) \land (base \Rightarrow base)$ which is valid, and so the constraint in Theorem 2 is also valid.

 If instead the variable valueV were declared in the d\order2 delta, decl(L) would have been equal to d\order2 $\Rightarrow$ base.
 And since act(L) states that base is always selected while d\order2 is not, the constraint in Theorem 2 would not be valid (and indeed, any variant generated from a product without d\order2 selected would be erroneous).